-- a) development outside the settlement boundary which relate to affordable housing; or - b) small scale local employment development; or - c) other development which requires a countryside location and complies with the NPPF; or - d) where these proposals do not conflict with the purposes of the green belt. - 7.2.1 Policy Intention: To focus new development within the settlement boundary of Witton Gilbert to secure the sustainable, managed regeneration of the village and protect its countryside setting. - 7.2.2 Policy Justification: A Settlement Boundary was the planning tool selected to achieve the communities aims of providing development opportunities within a well-defined settlement area based on clear geographical boundaries and ensure that the village maintains its rural character by retaining its connection to the open countryside, much of which is designated Green Belt, which currently surrounds it.
-It is also to prevent development which will erode the sense of separation between Witton Gilbert and our neighbouring settlement of Sacriston.
+- 7.2.1 Policy Intention: To focus new development within the settlement boundary of Witton Gilbert to secure the sustainable, managed regeneration of the village and protect its countryside setting. - 7.2.2 Policy Justification: A Settlement Boundary1 was the planning tool selected to achieve the community's aims of providing development opportunities within a well-defined settlement area based on clear geographical boundaries.
+The policy seeks to ensure that the village maintains its rural character by retaining its connection to the open countryside which currently surrounds it, much of which is designated Green Belt.
+It also aims to deter development which will erode the sense of separation between Witton Gilbert and our neighbouring settlements of Sacriston and Langley Park.